kensanata/oddmu/README.md

 Files may not end with a tilde (`~`) – these are backup files.

+You cannot edit uploaded files.
+If you upload a file called `hello.txt` and attempt to edit it by using `/edit/hello.txt` you will create a page with the name `hello.txt.md` instead.

+You cannot delete uploaded files via the web.

 ## Bugs

 If you spot any, [contact](https://alexschroeder.ch/wiki/Contact) me.